swagging-post/swagging-post/README.md

 - 📫 Where to reach me: swagging@post.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Virtual machines are 100% useful
+- 👤 Only @swagging-post and @sc0ttferren are my accounts.
+Any other are impersonating me.
+Don't fall for their scam.